 In this paper, we documented three changes in labor market dynamics over the postwar period in the US: the strong procyclicality of labor productivity has vanished, the volatility of employment has increased with respect to output, and the volatility of wages has increased relative to output and possibly even in absolute terms.
-We presented a model to argue that a more flexible labor market, modelled as a reduction in hiring costs, can explain all three facts.
-In addition, we showed that -in principle- the reduction in labor market frictions may also have contributed to the reduction in output volatility, which happened around the same time.
+We presented a model to argue that the decline in labor market turnover, modelled as a reduction in the employment exit probability, can explain all three facts.
+In addition, we showed that - in principle - the decline in turnover may also have contributed to the reduction in output volatility, which happened around the same time.

-The intuition for why a reduction in labor market frictions increases the relative volatility of employment and reduces the procyclicality of labor productivity is straightforward and compelling.
-If there is another input into production that can be used at least partly as a substitute for labor, and which is not subject to the frictions, then a reduction in frictions will make that input less volatile, so that employment becomes more volatile with respect to output.
-In this paper, we refer to this other factor input as effort.
-But a very similar argument can be made for capacity utilization of capital.
+The intuition for why a decline in labor market turnover increases the relative volatility of employment and reduces the procyclicality of labor productivity is straightforward and compelling.
+If employment adjustment costs are convex, then lower turnover implies lower hiring costs.
+If there is another input into production that can be used at least partly as a substitute for labor, then a reduction in hiring frictions will make that input less volatile, so that employment becomes more volatile with respect to output.
+In this paper, we refer to this other factor input as effort, but a very similar argument can be made for capacity utilization of capital.
+Given that capital does not fluctuate much at business cycle frequencies, the fact that the comovement of labor and output - and therefore labor productivity - has changed almost unavoidably leads to the conclusion that there must be another input into the production process.

-32In reponse to preference shocks, which affect labor supply rather than labor demand, the reverse is true.
+&lt;sup>41In reponse to preference shocks, which affect labor supply rather than labor demand, the reverse is true.
 However, the effect of technology shocks dominates that of preference shocks in our calibration.